-- In 2010, two senators from Arizona and Montana sought to loosen D.C.'s gun laws with a bill repealing the District's ban on assault weapons and high-capacity magazines and lifting gun registration requirements. - In 2016 alone, there were "25 different attempts by Members of Congress to overturn, overrule, or change local Washington, D.C. laws." - In 2018, House Republicans led by a Representative of Utah attempted to repeal D.C.'s death with dignity law, which passed the D.C.
-Council with a vote of 11-2 and which two-thirds of D.C. voters supported. - Congress regularly attaches a rider known as the Dornan Amendment to an annual appropriations bill, blocking the District from using its own local tax dollars to provide abortion coverage for individuals enrolled in Medicaid-something states are free to do.
-Bans on insurance coverage for abortion disproportionately harm poor women, and particularly poor women of color.
+- In 1989, Congress inserted a provision known as the Armstrong Amendment into the D.C.
+Appropriations Act.
+The Amendment permitted religiously affiliated schools to discriminate on the basis of sexual orientation.
+In 1990, Congress codified the policy into D.C. law.
+The provision remained in effect until 2015, when the Council repealed it. - In 1998, Republicans in Congress prevented the District from using its own funds to pay for needle exchange programs to stem the spread of HIV/AIDS.
+By the time legislation lifted the needle exchange ban in 2007, D.C. had the highest rate of HIV/AIDS in the country.29 It is estimated that hundreds30 of District residents died (and continue to die) because of this deadly instance of congressional meddling.31 - In 2010, two senators from Arizona and Montana sought to loosen D.C.'s gun laws with a bill repealing the District's ban on assault weapons and high-capacity magazines and lifting gun registration requirements.32 - In 2016 alone, there were "25 different attempts by Members of Congress to overturn, overrule, or change local Washington, D.C. laws."33 - In 2018, House Republicans led by a Representative from Utah attempted to repeal D.C.'s death with dignity law,34 which passed the D.C.
+Council with a vote of 11-2 and which two-thirds of D.C. voters supported.35 - Congress regularly attaches a rider known as the Dornan Amendment to an annual appropriations bill, blocking the District from using its own local tax dollars to provide abortion coverage for individuals enrolled in Medicaid-something states are free to do.
+Bans on insurance coverage for abortion disproportionately harm poor women, and particularly poor women of color.36

 The District's lack of control over its courts and criminal system has also had profound impacts on the lives of thousands of D.C. residents.
 The federal government has controlled D.C.'s courts and criminal justice system since 1997.
 Unlike states, where judges are either appointed by state officials or elected, D.C.
-Superior and Appeals Court judges are appointed by the President and confirmed by the U.S. Senate, where District residents have no representation at all.
+Superior and Appeals Court judges are appointed by the President and confirmed by the U.S. Senate, where District residents have washington.html.